Outdoor Fingerprinting to Enable Reliable Outdoor-Indoor-Outdoor Transitions

 5. Continue to save paths around the venue, as shown in the above image (Orange path).

 Note that sometimes it may be more difficult to find good exact places for waypoints, because outdoor floor plans are often not as accurate as indoor.
 However, the outdoor waypoints and check-ins don't need to be exact to the last meter (as opposed to indoor mapping).
-To avoid unnecessary MapCreator warnings, it's ok to use only start waypoint and end waypoint when fingerprinting outdoors and record e.g. 50m to 100m long paths.
+It's ok to use only start waypoint and end waypoint when fingerprinting outdoors and record e.g. 50m to 100m long paths.

 Read more about using Outdoor-Indoor-Outdoor transition feature with IndoorAtlas SDKs.